New York in May. It’s always a feast.

 Gotham Bar & Grill has been opened for nearly three decades.
 It is, in many ways, the quintessential New York restaurant.
 I can’t believe I had never eaten there.
 So, I finally went.

 I also finally made it to Prune, Gabrielle Hamilton’s matchbox in the East Village.
-While earning her M.F.A. at the University of Michigan, Hamilton had cooked at a restaurant around the corner from where I earned my J.D.
+While earning her M.F.A. at the University of Michigan, Hamilton had cooked at a restaurant around the corner from where I studied in graduate school.
 Although we weren’t in Ann Arbor at the same time, that’s where I first learned about her and Prune.
 It was nice to finally complete the circle with a lunch at her cozy counter one rainy day.

 I can never escape returning to some of my favorite restaurants.
 Inevitably, friends request that I go with them when I’m in town.
 So, back to The Modern (to celebrate with the Garreltses and Crafts, fellow Missourians with James Beard Award nominations), le Bernardin (for a friend’s surprise birthday dinner), Corton (for Shawn Gawle’s desserts), Eleven Madison Park, Café Boulud, and a couple of others, I went.